What is a Separation Agreement?

 Can I prepare an agreement on my own?

-You can prepare and sign an agreement on your own, but the right question to ask is, should you do it yourself?
+You can prepare and sign an agreement on your own.
+But the right question to ask is, should you do it yourself?
 You may do it on your own if there are no children involved and you own very little property and/or assets.
-However, it’s best to seek the legal help of a divorce attorney if there are children, debt, property involved.
+However, it’s best to seek the legal help of a divorce attorney.
+If there are children, debt, property involved it’s especially important to have an attorney draft the agreement.
 It’s worthy to note that once this agreement is signed by both parties and notarized, it’s unlikely for the court to change what the parties agreed on.